 Sensitivity, Sensation and Sexual Function

-Brief summary: High quality evidence from detailed systematic reviews of all studies and randomized controlled trials has established conclusively that circumcision has no adverse effect on sexual function, sensitivity and sexual pleasure.
-The systematic reviews were by authors in Australia and the US [Morris & Krieger, 2013], China Tian et al. 2013] and Denmark [Shabanzadeh et al. 2016].
-The randomized controlled trials were conducted in Africa [Krieger et al., 2008] and Central America [Brito et al., 2017].
-A large study conducted in the UK found the same [Homfray et al. 2015].
-There is convincing biological support for this conclusion, as shown in a systematic review in Sexual Medicine [Cox et al. (2015].
+Brief summary: High quality evidence from detailed systematic reviews of all studies [Morris & Krieger 2013, Tian et al., 2013; Shabanzadeh et al. 2016; Yang et al., 2018], meta-analyses [Tian et al., 2013; Yang et al., 2018], and randomized controlled trials [Kigozi et al., 2008; Krieger et al., 2008] has established conclusively that circumcision has no adverse effect on sexual function, sensitivity and sexual pleasure.
+The most recent systematic review [Yang et al., 2018] found 58% lower risk of erectile dysfunction in circumcised men and that circumcised men were 64% less likely to experience pain (dyspareunia) during intercourse.
+The systematic reviews were by authors in Australia and the US [Morris & Krieger, 2013], China [Tian et al. 2013; Yang et al. 2018] and Denmark [Shabanzadeh et al. 2016].
+The randomized controlled trials were conducted in Africa [Kigozi et al., 2008; Krieger et al., 2008].
+Trial data reported by Krieger et al. and Nordstrom et al found that most men reported increased sexual pleasure at the end of the trial.
+A similar finding was made in a large longitudinal study in Central America [Brito et al., 2017].
+A large study conducted in the UK found the same [Homfray et al., 2015].
+There is convincing biological support for this conclusion, as shown in a systematic review in Sexual Medicine [Cox et al. 2015].
+Since the neuroreceptors responsible for sexual pleasure are concentrated in the head of the penis and the shaft, with none in the foreskin, it makes sense that circumcision does not reduce a man’s sexual pleasure [Cox et al., 2015].
 Sexual problems are common in men.
 Men so affected may go to the Internet to discover what the cause might be.
 There they will quickly find fallacies by opponents of circumcision telling them that the cause is their infant circumcision.
-Men gullible enough to believe such myths are at risk of becoming angry with their parents’ decision for them as a baby and failing to seek proper medical help.
+Men gullible enough to believe such myths are at risk of becoming angry with their parents’ decision for them as a baby and may fail to seek proper medical help [Bailis et al., 2019].

 The foreskin contains sensory nerve receptors as are prevalent over the rest of the penis.
 There is no scientific evidence that the extra complement of these in uncircumcised men leads to greater sexual pleasure.
 In fact, some uncircumcised men have been known to complain that their penis is too sensitive, leading to pain, and seek circumcision to relieve this.
 Diminishing sensitivity is in fact desired by many men and women in order to prolong the sex act by preventing premature ejaculation [Burger & Guthrie, 1974].
 But what is the truth?
 This section presents the research evidence upon which a valid conclusion can be reached.